Mahyar Amouzegar: Creative writing

 Amouzegar's writing is influenced by his love of old movies, particularly 1940s screwball comedies and film noir, as well as novels like The Godfather.
 He developed an appreciation for Ernest Hemingway and Graham Greene, often writing to the music of operas like “Aida”.
 His first two novels, A Dark Sunny Afternoon and Pisgah Road, explored the lives of two men navigating past love and drama.
-Hanya Yanagihara of Kirkus Reviews praised "Pisgah Road" saying the "plot sing with nostalgia and regret, beautifully capturing the narrator's struggles with his own vulnerability.
+Kirkus Reviews described "Pisgah Road" saying the "plot sing with nostalgia and regret, beautifully capturing the narrator's struggles with his own vulnerability.
 The author's touch is light as his characters deny their feelings, to themselves and to one another, until the right circumstances finally allow them to speak… A capable portrait of grief, longing, and second chances."

 Among other works, he delved into the complexities of intimate human relationships through the reminiscences of protagonist Donte, offering an exploration of how personal history shapes identity in Dinner At 10:32.
 His 2021 novel The Hubris of an Empty Hand presented eight stories on the themes of love, sacrifice, and the desire for remembrance and recognition, receiving numerous reviews.

+In 2026, Amouzegar co-authored the speculative science-fiction novel Tomorrow Brings Joy: Elysium, a work exploring themes of memory, identity, and post-scarcity society, which was reviewed by Kirkus Reviews and Publishers Weekly.
+Kirkus Reviews described the novel as “a provocative and philosophical exploration of humanity in a fragile future.”